-The Challenge: Your mission is to complete an experiment that will help you understand how thermal energy flows, and what factors affect the rate of temperature change.
+The Challenge: Your mission is to complete an experiment that will help you understand how heat, or thermal energy, moves, and what factors affect the rate of temperature change.
 Follow these steps to complete the experiment:

-- 1. Assign each group member a job for this experiment: Timer, Data Recorder, and Thermometer Reader. - 2.
-Collect necessary materials for experiment and label the outsides of each plastic cup so you know which cup is the hot water and which is the cold water. - 3.
-Record the temperature of the room. - 4.
+- 1. Assign each group member a job for this experiment: Materials Manager, Recorder, and Thermometer Reader. - 2.
+The Materials Manager must collect necessary materials for experiment and label the outsides of each plastic cup so you know which cup is the hot water and which is the cold water. - 3.
+Remove a glowstick from its wrapper and activate it as directed on the wrapper. - 4.
 Using a graduated cylinder, collect 50 mL of cold tap water and pour it into one plastic cup.
 Repeat for hot water. - 5.
-Every 30 seconds for the next 5 minutes, record the temperature for each cup of water. - 6.
-Graph your results (optional).
+The thermometer reader should place the thermometer into the cups and let the Recorder know the starting temperature for each cup of water. - 6.
+Place the glowsticks into both cups and record your observations.